terrimporter/12SfishClassifier/README.md

 Wang et al. (2007) Naïve Bayesian classifier for rapid assignment of rRNA sequences into the new bacterial taxonomy.
 Applied and Environmental Microbiology, 73: 5261.

+## How to use

+Decompress the tar.gz file:

+$ tar -xvzf FileName.tar.gz

+Use with the RDP classifier:

+java -Xmx8g -jar /path/to/rdp_classifier_2.12/dist/classifier.jar classify -t /path/to/mydata_trained/rRNAClassifier.properties -o ClassifiedQueryFilename QueryFilename

 # Releases

 ### 12S fish v1.0